back to top

-In this comprehensive guide, we will walk you through the step-by-step process of changing the preferred WiFi network on your macOS Ventura.
-Apple’s latest OS release has led to some controversy, leaving users frustrated with the removal of Network Locations and the ability to change network priority from Ventura.
+This comprehensive guide will walk you through the step-by-step process of changing the preferred WiFi network on your macOS Ventura.
+Apple’s latest OS release has led to some controversy, leaving users frustrated with the removal of network locations and the ability to change network priority in Ventura.

-Before macOS Monterey, users could easily prioritize multiple WiFi networks based on their specific requirements through Network > Wi-Fi > Advanced.
-However, Apple decided to remove this functionality entirely, without any clear reasons.
-Unfortunately, this feature is also absent in Sonoma, so it won’t be coming back in the next macOS version.
+Before macOS Monterey, users could easily prioritize multiple WiFi networks based on their specific requirements through Network> WiFi> Advanced.
+However, Apple removed this functionality entirely for no apparent reason.
+Unfortunately, this feature is also absent in Sonoma so that it will not return in the next macOS version.

-While some users suggest turning off Auto Join for all networks except the top one on the preference list, this workaround won’t achieve the desired result.
-The goal is to have macOS “automatically” connect to the network, but in a specific order.
+While some users suggest turning off Auto Join for all networks except the top one on the preference list, this workaround will not achieve the desired result.
+The goal is to have macOS “automatically” connect to the Network but in a specific order.
 Thankfully, there is a clever workaround that can help us achieve this.
-So, without further delay, let’s dive into the process.
+So, without further delay, let us dive into the process.

-How to Change Preferred WiFi Network in macOS Ventura
+How to Change the Preferred WiFi Network in MacOS Ventura

-Let’s assume the current WiFi preferences in my list are A > B > C (where A, B, and C represent network SSIDs), but I want B to be at the top of the priority list.
+Let us assume the current WiFi preferences on my list are A > B > C (where A, B, and C represent network SSIDs), but I want B to be at the top of the priority list.
 To accomplish this, follow the step-by-step instructions below:

 1. Open Launchpad > Others > Terminal.